JustPlainGoat/PictureOrganizerScript/README.md

 # PictureOrganizerScript
-This is a script I wrote for my dad for father's day.
-This will transfer all the pictures from his camera to the appropriate directories.
-He can enter the name of the file he wants to create in a little window that pops up.
+Script will transfer all pictures from my camera to their appropriate directories.
+I can enter the name for the file I want created in a window pop up.
 If the file has already been created, it will just go further into the subdirectories.